 EPA evolves ENERGY STAR to continue to deliver savings

 As technology improves and industries change, EPA evolves ENERGY STAR with the market to deliver continued savings.
 In collaboration with private partners, EPA creates practical, technologically feasible definitions of leadership in efficiency—continually adapting to a changing marketplace without favoring one technology over another.
-In 2019, 3,000 products from more than 180 manufacturers are recognized as “ENERGY STAR Most Efficient,” a distinction for products that deliver cutting-edge energy efficiency along with the latest in technological innovation.
+In 2019, more than 3,600 products from over 280 manufacturers are recognized as “ENERGY STAR Most Efficient,” a distinction for products that deliver cutting-edge energy efficiency along with the latest in technological innovation.
 EPA also continues to advance residential new construction program requirements as states adopt more rigorous building codes.

 EPA and DOE work together to implement the ENERGY STAR program

 In 2009, EPA and DOE signed a Memorandum of Understanding (MOU) that redefined roles and responsibilities to address implementation challenges and capitalize on the strengths of each agency.
 Feedback from stakeholders has been positive on improvements in the program since the 2009 Memorandum of Understanding.

 Prior to 2009, both EPA and DOE were implementing the program for different products, resulting in inconsistent approaches, duplicative efforts, and market confusion.
 The 2009 Memorandum of Understanding was designed to solve such problems raised by industry stakeholders.
 For example, a single manufacturer may be in contact with ENERGY STAR products on certifying their products, ENERGY STAR commercial on their buildings, and ENERGY STAR industrial on their manufacturing facilities.
 By having all those programs combined within EPA, industry participants experience a streamlined and efficient partner experience.